oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/ocr-images.md

     - WebLogic examples and Console help files have been removed (the WebLogic Server Administration Console is still included).
     - All binaries that remain included are the same as those in the WebLogic generic image.
-  - This image type is primarily intended to provide a Docker image that is consistent with the WebLogic "quick installers" intended for development only.
+  - This image type is primarily intended to provide a container image that is consistent with the WebLogic "quick installers" intended for development only.
     **NOTE**: Production WebLogic domains should use the WebLogic generic, WebLogic slim, or Fusion Middleware Infrastructure images.